Questions About Insurance

 Your insurance plan may require you to obtain approval from your primary care physician or health plan prior to receiving the services.
 You should always check with your health insurance carrier prior to the service.
-If the situation is an emergency, life threatening, you or a family member may contact your physician or health plan within 24 hours of the visit.
-If the visit is determined to be non-emergent, not life threatening, you may be required to pay for the service yourself.
+If the situation is an emergency or life threatening, you or a family member may contact your physician or health plan within 24 hours of the visit.
+If the visit is determined to be non-emergent or not life threatening, you may be required to pay for the service yourself.

 Why should I bring my insurance card with me for every visit?

 Your insurance card contains valuable billing information.
 We use this information to help ensure accurate billing to the correct payer.
 Your card also indicates any co-payments that you may owe for the visit.
 Please review this information prior to your visit.
-Lancaster General Hospital will be implementing a document imaging system in the near future that will enable us to place an image of the front and back of your card on your account.
 If there are any billing issues that arise, we will have your insurance information at our fingertips to help resolve the problems.

-Why am I asked to provide insurance information to Lancaster General Hospital every time I come in for a service?
+Why am I asked to provide insurance information to Lancaster General Health every time I come in for a service?

 Lancaster General Hospital is committed to providing high quality service from the point of registration through the billing after the service.
 Many of our customers have a change in insurance plans on a regular basis.
 This happens for a variety of reasons such as a job change, an employer changes carriers, or the customer chooses a different plan to meet their health care needs.
 Often patients think that if they have given their insurance information to their doctor or another provider, we have access to this information.
 This is more often than not an incorrect assumption.
-Our goal is to get it right the first time so that the customer is not trying to clear up billing down the road.
-The few extra minutes it takes to verify that we have the correct insurance information at every visit can save the customer much more time down the road.
+Our goal is to get it right the first time so that the customer does not receive a bill in error.
+The few extra minutes it takes to verify that we have the correct insurance information at every visit can save the customer time down the road.